-Yearly eye exams are important, even if your retinopathy isn’t severe or causing any symptoms.
+Yearly eye exams are important in treating retinopathy, even if your eyesight issues aren’t severe or causing diabetic retinopathy symptoms.
 Going to yearly exams is the only way your ophthalmologists can monitor changes.

-Maintaining a healthy lifestyle allows you to manage your diabetes and take control of your blood glucose to reduce the likelihood that your retinopathy will become worse.
+Maintaining a healthy lifestyle allows you to manage your diabetes as well as your eyesight issues related to diabetes and taking control of your blood glucose to reduce the likelihood that your diabetic retinopathy will become worse.

 Focal Laser Treatment

 A focal laser treatment could be an option if you have advanced diabetic retinopathy.
 This diabetic retinopathy treatment can stop or slow blood leakage from your blood vessels by burning the abnormal blood vessels and should stop symptoms—possibly reverse them.

 Scatter Laser Treatment